bradonomics/bradonomics.com/articles/_posts/2016-07-15-jekyll-wordpress-speed.md

 Quite a bit different.
 The page load time is still faster with the static site---82% faster---but WebPagetest.org is showing a longer load time than GTmetrix.

 For me, the decision to go with a static site generator is pretty obvious.
 The only question then is: do you need a database?
-The answer is "no" more often than you'd think, and if you can say no to the database I think you should.
+The answer is *no* more often than you'd think, and if you can say no to the database I think you should.
 You'll get more speed, more security, and less complexity, all of which should save you money.

+If you're intereseted in building your website using a static generator, please get in touch, I'd be happy to help.